linode/docs/docs/guides/websites/cms/wordpress/update-php-for-wordpress/index.md

 - '[phpMyAdmin](https://www.phpmyadmin.net/)'
 ---

 [WordPress](https://wordpress.org/) is one of the most popular free web publishing tools available.
-Although it is easy to use, some regular maintenance is required to keep it more secure and up to date.
-One of those tasks is to regularly update [PHP](https://www.php.net/), which WordPress uses as a server-side programming language.
+Authoring content on WordPress is straightforward, however,  you need to perform regular maintenance on your WordPress site to keep it secure and up to date.
+One of those maintenance tasks is to regularly update [PHP](https://www.php.net/), which WordPress uses as a server-side programming language.
 This guide explains how and when to upgrade PHP without adversely affecting your site.

 ## Why You Should Upgrade PHP for Applications Like WordPress

 At regular intervals, a new version of the open-source PHP application is released.
-At this time, older versions become obsolete.
+Older versions of the platform then, become obsolete.
 This means they are no longer updated and do not receive any further security patches.
 This allows vulnerabilities to accumulate and makes any site using an outdated version an easier target for intruders.
 Therefore, it is very important to use the minimum supported version of PHP and keep all PHP packages updated.

 Some reasons to keep WordPress and PHP updated are listed below: